Heart Stuff

 And because God is always at work, I don’t have to be.

 My mind doesn’t have to churn out solutions to all of the problems in one night.
 I can hand God my worries, my stresses and my best laid plans and He will go to work.
 He will stand watch over my fears and anxious thoughts, so I can just close my eyes and sleep peacefully.
-I can trust Him to stay with me, and remind me that He’s got me, and that I’m safe.
+And just as I reassured my own child, I can trust God to stay with me and remind me that He’s got me, and that I’m safe.

 And while I sleep He continues to work.
 He goes before me and makes plans and provisions.
 He works powerfully on my behalf, but He doesn’t stop there.
 Because God can see the bigger picture of all our lives, His plans always bring about the most benefit to the most people.
 If He works something out in my life, I guarantee that it will bring blessing to others as well.
 His goodness and love ripple out like waves in the water, touching many hearts and lives all at once.
 He truly is a good, good Father.

-Dear friend, if you are like me and struggling with whatever is swirling around in your head today, know that you can set it all into the capable hands of Jesus.
+Dear friend, if you are like me and struggling with whatever is swirling around in your head today, no matter how big or small, know that you can set it all into the capable hands of Jesus.
 If you want, play the song at the link below and imagine Jesus right there beside you, gently whispering words of comfort to you.
 Picture God wrapping you up in His strong embrace as He lifts the weight of the world off of your shoulders and exchanges it for a peace that passes all understanding.
-You are safe and you can rest, because God is always working.
+You are safe and you can rest, because God is always at work and His love is never ceasing.

 Cecie’s Lullaby song, by Steffany Gretzinger